Go-to-Market Strategy for Robotics

 Why Robotics GTM Is Fundamentally Different

-Robotics go-to-market strategy cannot follow software GTM playbooks.
+Robotics go-to-market strategy can't follow software GTM playbooks.
 The physical nature of the product, longer deployment timelines, higher buyer risk perception, and the need for on-site validation create a fundamentally different commercial motion.

 Software GTM optimizes for velocity and self-serve adoption.
 Robotics GTM must optimize for trust-building, risk reduction, and demonstrating physical-world value — while still creating systems that scale.